-Pangkor Laut Resort is a luxurious property, offering hillside and over-water villas, set amongst blissful natural surroundings on a private island off the West Coast of Malaysia.
-The resort boasts fantastic dining options and facilities.
+Pangkor Laut Resort is a luxurious property, offering hillside and over-water villas, set on a private Malaysian island.
+Home to a variety of wildlife from long-tailed macaques to sea eagles, the resort also boasts fantastic dining options and facilities.

 There are 143 rooms at Pangkor Laut Resort.
 The rooms are contemporary, but with traditional Malaysian design influences.
 All feature a terrace or balcony, complete with sunloungers.
 All of the villas have modern amenities including Wi-Fi, air-conditioning, a safe and mini-bar.
 The only villas which do not a TV are the Spa Villas.